Spaces of Geodesic Triangulations Are Cells: Introduction

 \subsection{Organization}

 This paper is organized as follows.
-In Section $2$, we will summarize prerequisites, including a generalized Tutte's embedding theorem established in \cite{luo2021deformation}, the mean value coordinates introduced by Floater, and the construction of an exhaustion of $X$ by compact subsets.
+In Section $2$, we will summarize prerequisites to prove Theorem \ref{main2}, including a generalized Tutte's embedding theorem established in \cite{luo2021deformation}, the mean value coordinates introduced by Floater in \cite{floater2003mean}, and the construction of an exhaustion of $X$ by compact subsets.
 In Section $3$, we will prove Theorem \ref{main2} assuming a key lemma on the existence of special homotopy in $X$.
-In Section $4$, we will describe the detailed construction of the homotopy in $X$.
+In Section $4$, we will describe the detailed construction of the homotopy in $X$ to prove the key lemma.